Oakyden/kimchi-new-website/README.md

 ## License

-This site template is a commercial product and is licensed under the [Tailwind UI license](https://tailwindui.com/license).
+This site was started with a template - it is a commercial product and is licensed under the [Tailwind UI license](https://tailwindui.com/license).

 ## Learn more

-To learn more about the technologies used in this site template, see the following resources:
+To learn more about the technologies used in this site, see the following resources:

 - [Tailwind CSS](https://tailwindcss.com/docs) - the official Tailwind CSS documentation
 - [Next.js](https://nextjs.org/docs) - the official Next.js documentation